Walraven III van Brederode: Scotland in 1594

 During the celebrations at Stirling Castle they presented two large gold cups weighing 300 ounces and a letter in a gold box giving Prince Henry a yearly pension of 5,000 "Gelderlings" or "Gudlenes".
-He also brought a copy of the Scottish ratification of the Treaty of Binche (5 December 1550) which was made on 1 May 1551, and he confirmed this league of friendship between Scotland and the Low Countries at Edinburgh on 13 September 1594.
+He also brought a copy of the Scottish ratification of the Treaty of Binche which had been made on 1 May 1551, and he confirmed this league of friendship between Scotland and the Low Countries at Edinburgh on 13 September 1594.
 These documents were kept in a round box for many years.
 For a time the box was kept by William Keith of Delny, who was given the duty of collecting the pension.
 Delny left it in Edinburgh with John Gourlay, and in 1601 Gourlay delivered it to George Home of Spott.
 The lawyer Thomas Hamilton examined Brederode's commission in 1619 and noticed useful details regarding East Indian trade.

 In the Chapel Royal at Stirling special seating and desks for the ambassadors had been decorated with coloured cloths and heraldry.
 Brederode and Valcke found their seat was decorated with the wrong coats of arms, and they asked for the arms of Holland and Zeeland to be taken down and replaced with the shields of the six United Provinces.

 The arrival of the ambassadors in Scotland on 3 August and their entertainment at the baptism was noted by William Fowler in his A True Reportarie of the Baptisme of the Prince of Scotland (Robert Waldegrave, Edinburgh, 1594).
 In September 1594 James VI gave them gold chains with a medal with portraits of James VI and Anne of Denmark worth 1000 French crowns as a parting gift.
 They said goodbye to Anne of Denmark on the 25 September, and she recommended to them the soldier Alexander Murray, the uncle of one of her ladies-in-waiting in attendance, Anne Murray or Lilias Murray.

 England in 1594 and 1603

 Brederode and Valke travelled from Edinburgh first to Seton Palace, then to Newcastle upon Tyne where they were welcomed by the town officials and the mayor Lionel Maddison.
-They were treated to a banquet including baked rabbit, fish, and swan, a barrel of London beer, and sugar confectionaries, to the accompaniment of music by the town waits.
+They were treated to a banquet including baked rabbit, fish, and swan, a barrel of London beer, sucket, and sugar confectionaries, to the accompaniment of music by the town waits.